theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 {{< spacer 50 >}}

-This is a free event with activities centered on Central Avenue in downtown Coos Bay.
-The festival is scheduled for August 27th and 28th this year.
+This is a FREE event with activities centered on Central Avenue in downtown Coos Bay.
+The festival is scheduled for August 26th and 27th this year.

 {{< spacer 100 >}}